 Touch screen is a display device that lets you interact with the objects on the screen by touching the display instead of using a mouse, touch pad, or a keyboard.
 You can operate a touch screen with a finger, or another passive object, such as a stylus.
 Touch screens are commonly used in phones, tablets, computers, and so on.
 Commonly used touch screen technologies are capacitive touch and resistive touch.

-NOTE: Touch screen may not be supported on all computers.
+() NOTE: Touch screen may not be supported on all computers.

-NOTE: For information on using the touch screen, see "Using your touch screen".
+(i) NOTE: For more information, see Using your touch screen.

 3D